How to Eliminate FODMAPs

 What can I eat?

 The low FODMAP diet is over 10 years old, in terms of medical interventions this is a very short time.
 This means that science is moving very quickly and written information goes out of date very quickly.
 Save yourself some stress, see a FODMAP dietitian and download the FODMAP Friendly app.
 This app gets updated regularly as new information becomes available as well as being portable, so you always have it when shopping, out at a restaurant or café or at a friends’ house.

 Do you need to keep a food diary?

-The low FODMAP diet is not a gluten free diet.
+The low FODMAP diet is not a gluten-free diet.
 Gluten is the protein in wheat, barley and rye.
 FODMAPs are the carbohydrate in wheat, barley, rye, certain fruits and vegetables, some nuts and beans, milk and milk products.
-Not all gluten free products are low FODMAP.
-Many high FODMAP foods, like fruits, vegetables, beans and milk are naturally gluten free.
-Likewise, many gluten containing foods, like soy sauce, have low FODMAP serve sizes.
-When buying gluten free products, it is still important to check for high FODMAP ingredients.
+Not all gluten-free products are low FODMAP.
+Many high FODMAP foods, like fruits, vegetables, beans and milk are naturally gluten-free.
+Likewise, many gluten containing foods, like soy sauce, have low FODMAP serving sizes.
+When buying gluten-free products, it is still important to check for high FODMAP ingredients.
 Some examples of ingredients to look out for are:

 - Besan or chickpea flour

 - Soy flour

 - Dried fruit